 A number of key drivers — profound demographic changes, the reality of increased wait times, chronic diseases, outcome-based care, and other pressing industry challenges — compel the Canadian healthcare system to deliver more with less.
-IDC Health Insights: Canadian eHealth report series focuses on hot topics in Canadian healthcare.
-For 2019, the service is slated to publish targeted studies: spending trends for 2019 and 2020, the digital transformation occurring in the sector, and a case study of one of Canada's most innovative healthcare delivery vendors.
+The IDC Health Insights: Canadian eHealth series focuses on hot topics in Canadian healthcare.
+For 2021, the service is slated to publish targeted studies: spending trends for 2021 and 2022, the digital transformation occurring in the sector, and the changes occurring in the Canadian healthcare provider market.

 IDC Health Insights: Canadian eHealth

-IDC Health Insights will undertake a combination of qualitative and quantitative primary and secondary research to craft these reports.
+IDC Health Insights will undertake a combination of qualitative and quantitative primary and secondary research to craft these studies.

 Throughout the year, this service will address the following topics: